 - How to Cook Fresh Pumpkin

-An easy guide to cook pumpkin puree at home.
+This is an easy guide for cooking pumpkin puree at home.
 Once you go fresh, you'll never go back.

 - Health Benefits of Butternut Squash Soup With Cucumber Chutney

 This is a good-tasting soup for winter that will make you feel warm and satisfied with good food.
 This recipe can be made with other forms of delicious squash as well.
-Video recipes included.
+Video recipes are included.

 Questions & Answers

-When cooking spaghetti squash with butter and brown sugar, is it okay to can?
+Question: When cooking spaghetti squash with butter and brown sugar, is it okay to can?

 Answer: Spaghetti squash should be great to pressure can like that!
 That sounds tasty.
 (There are no safety concerns that I can think of.)

-© 2009 ButterflyWings
+© 2009 Joilene Rasmussen